1337FORGE/stoker/README.md

 # Stôker
-This is a Python script for pinging various DNS services and writing the results to a log file.
+This is a Python script for checking internet connectivity and logging the results.

 ## Description
-The script will create subdirectories for the year and month, and then create a log file with the date in its name.
-The log file will be added to the month's directory.
-The log file will include your public IP address and the current date at the top, and will include the time and the DNS server being pinged before each entry.
+Stoker script is designed to ping different DNS services and check if the internet is up or down.
+The script can be used to monitor internet connectivity and log the results to a file for future reference.

 ## Latest changes
 - Version 1.1 added
 - Version 1.0 added

+## Features
+- The script will log the machine name, operating system, MAC address, and both public and private IP addresses.
+- The script will create a neat log file structure organized by year/month/ (yyyy/mm/).
+Each log file will then be named using the date it was created (dd-mm-yy.log).
+- The script will notify you if your system is not connected to the internet, and will continuously check for a connection every 5 seconds until it is successful.
+- The script will print the results in the terminal as it logs them.

 ## Changelog
 ### v1.1.0 (2022-12-09)